ViPeR5000/span/README.md

 This integration is published under the MIT license.

-# Attribution
+# Attribution and Contributions

-This repository is a fork in a long line of span forks that may or may not be stable (from newer to older): gdgib/span thetoothpick/span-hacs wez/span-hacs galak/span-hacs
+This repository is a fork in a long line of span forks that may or may not be stable (from newer to older):
+   * cayossarian/span (current)
+   * gdgib/span
+   * thetoothpick/span-hacs
+   * wez/span-hacs
+   * galak/span-hacs

+Additional contributions:
+   * pavandave/Span

-# Issues & Contribution
+# Issues
 If you have a problem, feel free to [open an issue](https://github.com/cayossarian/span/issues), but please know issues regarding your network, Span configuration, or home electrical system are outside of our purview.
 For those capable, please consider opening even a low quality [pull request](https://github.com/cayossarian/span/pulls) when possible, as we're generally very happy to have a starting point when making a change.